 Accessories are often overlooked but essential, and tripods, for example, are a must.
 They keep your shots steady and allow for long exposures.

 Filters help control light and add creative effects.
-External flashes are a game-changer in low-light situations.
+External flashes?
+They’re essential in low-light situations.

 Fototeta para enviar.